Image: Gokudabbing, CC BY-SA 4.0

 Despite all the media attention, there haven’t been any direct cases that link the challenge to having actually caused the suicides of young people in Russia, or across the world.
 It appears to be a case of these young people having pre-existing mental health issues, which the challenge was believed to have exploited.

-Professor of social psychology at LSE, Sonia Livingstone, has written about Blue Whale for parents, underlining the importance of media literacy in young people, and knowing how to report online content that's dangerous and encourages harm.
+Parenting for a Digital Future has written about Blue Whale for parents, underlining the importance of media literacy in young people, and knowing how to report online content that's dangerous and encourages harm.

 If you're worried about your child, read our article Talking to your child about suicidal thoughts.